Cloud-based Contact Centers for Digital Transformation

 6. Protecting Contact Centers With Fraud Detection

 Every digital transformation’s core includes keeping out fraudsters and preventing identity thefts and data breaches.
-Cybersecurity accidents lead to monetary loss and a negative brand reputation.
+Cybersecurity accidents lead to monetary losses and a negative brand reputation.

 Cloud contact centers with strong fraud detection protect your organization from thieves and malicious actors.

-• Using risk signals validates customers without enrollments, saving time and money.
+• Using risk signals validates customers without enrollment, saving time and money.

 • Vulnerable platforms such as IVR require more protection.
 Protecting IVR helps prevent fraud and increases the confidence of callers.